randreu28/infrastructure-mastery/README.md

 pnpm run dev
 ```

 Great!
-Now you can visit http://localhost:5173/ to see the application.
+Now you can visit http://localhost:3000/ to see the application.

-> This application does not use enviroment variables, due to some incompatibilities with how vite handles them.
-For more information, check the comment on [this file](/frontend/src/lib/useResource.ts)
+> This application uses one enviroment variable, which is the final URL of the backend.
+It also renders all the HTML in the server, as if it didn't, the name resoultion of the cluster wouldn't work in the browser.

 Now, if you have the docker container of the database running, and the backend running also as shown, you will be able to see the front with all the posts and comments!
 Now, let's dockerize it.